 The Need to Hold a Marijuana Expungement Clinic

-The expungement clinic will be hosted by 420NJEvents, a Black-owned cannabis lifestyle brand, and sponsored by Brach Eichler LLC, the cannabis corporation Columbia Care, the cannabis corporation Apothecarium, REEForm New Jersey, and Minority Cannabis Academy.
+420NJEvents will host the expungement clinic.
+They are a Black-owned cannabis lifestyle brand.
+It is sponsored by Brach Eichler LLC, the cannabis corporation Columbia Care, the cannabis corporation Apothecarium, REEForm New Jersey, and Minority Cannabis Academy.
 The expungement clinic will help people disproportionately impacted by the War on Drugs.

-“If money is being made off the cannabis industry, we should ensure that revenue benefits the entire community, not a select few,” said the Co-Chair of the cannabis law practice at Brach Eichler John Fanburg.
-“As we’ve seen in our cannabis practice, the most important thing we can do is ensure equal access and transparency in the industry so that people can be involved in a fair way.
+“If money is being made off the cannabis industry, we should ensure that revenue benefits the entire community.
+Not a select few,” said the Co-Chair of the cannabis law practice at Brach Eichler John Fanburg.
+“The most important thing we can do is ensure equal access and transparency in the industry.
+So that people can be involved in a fair way.
 It’s the right thing to do.”

-“Inequities have plagued the cannabis industry since it first started being legalized in select states,” said Vice President of Public Policy at Columbia Care Ngiste Abebe.
+“Inequities have plagued the cannabis industry.
+Since it first started being legalized,” said Columbia Care Vice President of Public Policy Ngiste Abebe.
 “We’re thrilled to be partnering with like-minded organizations for this clinic and hopefully more to come.”

 “As part of our commitment to fight for social justice, The Apothecarium is honored to partner with 420NJEvents for the expungement clinic being held in Newark, NJ.,” said Michelle Moleski, Director of Physician and Community Outreach for TerrAscend NE.
-“We believe that community outreach activities such as this have a lasting impact, and we look forward to providing direct support to those negatively affected by the War on Drugs in our community.”
+“We believe that community outreach activities such as this have a lasting impact.
+We look forward to providing direct support to those negatively affected by the War on Drugs in our community.”